rozza/mongo-scala-driver/docs/reference/content/getting-started/quick-tour-primer.md

 followed by an `onError` signal if there is a failure, or an `onComplete` signal when no more elements are available—all as long as the `Subscription` is not cancelled.

-The implementation draws inspiration from the [ReactiveX](http://reactivex.io/) and [reactive streams](http://www.reactive-streams.org) libraries.
+The implementation draws inspiration from the [ReactiveX](http://reactivex.io/) and [reactive streams](http://www.reactive-streams.org) libraries and provides easy interoperability with them.

 ## From Async Callbacks to Observables